American Yakuza: Plot

 In the meantime, Brandt and the Yakuza begin to bond as they travel to an arms deal in a warehouse.
 At the warehouse, the Yakuza members enter the building while Brandt stays outside to serve as the getaway driver.
 The arms deal turns out to be an FBI sting set up by Brandt's office.
 Brandt is unaware of the sting operation, nor do the FBI agents know that Brandt is an undercover agent and attempt to apprehend him.
 Although Brandt announces that he is an FBI agent, the FBI agents continue to fire on him.
 Brant fires back and non-fatally shoots one of the agents before escaping.

 Brandt and the surviving Yakuza members recover the money and report the incident to Sawamoto.
 Sawamoto rewards Brandt with a large, but empty, house.
 Brandt looks despondently around the room.
 When Sawamoto asks if the house is not to his liking, Brandt comments on the house being a lot of space for one person.
 Sawamoto says that that might change soon.

 When Brandt meets up with Sam, Sam is furious that Brandt shot three FBI agents.
 Brandt tells Sam to take him off the case if he is displeased with his work.
 Sam refuses and informs Brandt that Littman is suspicious of Brandt's loyalties.
 When Sam asks him about this, Brandt refuses to give a straight answer.

-The next time Brandt returns to his new house, Yuko (Anzu Lawson) is in his living room and explains that she is his interior decorator.
+The next time Brandt returns to his new house, Yuko is in his living room and explains that she is his interior decorator.
 Brandt asks if she works for Sawamoto.
 She denies working for Sawamoto and says that she is his goddaughter.

-Back at Campanela's house, Campanela and Vic (Nicky Katt), discuss Vic's place in the Mafia.
+Back at Campanela's house, Campanela and Vic, discuss Vic's place in the Mafia.
 Vic tells Campanela that he wants respect; Campanela says he will get respect after he takes out the Tendo family.

 In the next scene, Sawamoto and Brandt are at a nightclub discussing how to further the interest of the Yakuza.
 Brandt mentions that he has a friend who works with Border Patrol who may be willing to assist the Yakuza in importing contraband.
 Sawamoto expresses interest in meeting with Brandt's friend, and Brandt agrees to arrange a meeting.
 Sawamoto notices Brandt staring at Yuko from across the room and encourages him to go speak with her.
 Brandt does, and the two slow dance.
 When Brandt attempts to pull her in, she pulls away.
 Brandt asks if he has stepped on her foot or if his breath bothers her, and she gently informs him that it is because they are in public.
-Back at the table, Aya (Saiko Isshiki) is talking to Sawamoto.
+Back at the table, Aya is talking to Sawamoto.
 Brandt asks if they are a couple.
 Yuko confirms that they are "very special" to each other, but that they will never marry for Aya's safety.
 Brandt expresses disagreement with their decision and says that he would not want to hide his happiness like that.
 Yuko agrees and allows Brandt to dance closely with her.